 Soft landscaping (garden planting), particularly in the primary street setback area is an essential element that contributes to the neighbourhood character of the Shire and is about creating sufficient quality of non-built spaces, to provide for stormwater infiltration, tree canopy and shade to reduce urban heat radiation and to provide habitat.
 The Shire encourages the retention of and/or planting of habitat trees whilst ensuring views between the house and street are maintained.

-Development approval is required and may need to be accompanied by an arborist report for a tree damaging activity to a regulated tree in the Residential Zone regardless of whether any associated with otherwise exempt development.
+Development approval is required for a tree damaging activity to a regulated tree in the Residential Zone regardless of whether any associated with otherwise exempt development.